openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 ##########################################

-After your open response assessment assignment has been released, you can access information about the number of students in each step of the assignment or about the performance of individual students.
+After your open response assessment assignment has been released, you can access information about the number of students in each step of the assignment or the performance of individual students.
 This information is available in the **Course Staff Information** section at the end of each assignment.
 To access student information, open the assignment in the courseware, scroll to the bottom of the assignment, and then click the black **Course Staff Information** banner.

 .. image:: ../../../../shared/building_and_running_chapters/Images/PA_CourseStaffInfo_Collapsed.png
    :alt: The Course Staff Information banner at the bottom of the peer assessment